tarantool/luatest/README.md

 ## Known issues

-- When `before_all/after_all` hook fails with error, all other tests even from other classes are not executed.
+- When `before_all/after_all` hook fails with error, all other tests even from other groups are not executed.

 ## Development